rfpotrero/hangman/README.md

              * If the key letter pressed is present in the challenge it will change from a dash to the clicked key letter.
              * If the key letter is not present one live will be deducted and the hangman drawing move forward 1 step.
            - Result successful:
              * Key change background color.
-Result [HERE](docs/testCases/tescase3mobile1.png)
+Result [Mobile Here](docs/testCases/tescase3mobile1.png) [Desktop Here](docs/testCases/testcase3desktop1.png)
              * If the letter is present in the challenge it is displayed.
-Result [HERE](docs/testCases/testcase3mobile2.png)
+Result [Mobile Here](docs/testCases/testcase3mobile2.png) [Desktop Here](docs/testCases/testcase3desktop2.png)
              * If the letter is not present the hangman draw moves forward one steps and one is deducted.
-Result [HERE](docs/testCases/testcase3mobile2.png)
+Result [Mobile Here](docs/testCases/testcase3mobile2.png) [Desktop Here](docs/testCases/testcase3desktop3.png)
       4. A visiting can play as many games as they want by clicking in the play again button.
          *  Once the lives reached 0 or the challenge is resolved a pop up will present the user with a play again button.
            - Expected Result: